-Making a difference overseas
+volunteers making a difference overseas

-From a tin shed to a home in Nepal
+from a tin shed to a home in Nepal

 “In October 2019, our fifteen-strong team of Habitat for Humanity volunteers, from SA and NSW, worked on two houses for an extended family in a relatively remote area east of Kathmandu, Nepal.